 Alternatively, the automatic choice can be over-ridden, allowing alternative solutions to be investigated.

 As it is spreadsheet, much of the program's work and data is available for inspection, avoiding the 'black box' scenario.
-The engineer can then proceed with verification and detailed design in the normal way.
+The engineer can then proceed with verification and detailed design via conventional means such as The Concrete Centre’s RC Spreadsheets.

 Printed outputs include floor plans, sections, isometric stick diagrams, cost comparisons and material quantities.
 A construction cost summary can also be produced, based on default rates for construction costs or those put in by the user.